CHAPTER 3

 3. We Have Problems Because We Are in This World

-In this chapter we want to think this through some more.
 What creates problems?
 What causes them?
-We will now consider 8 things that will help us to understand where problems come from:
+We will now consider eight things that will help us to understand where problems come from.

 Some problems are due to our own IGNORANCE.
-Our mind lacks knowledge about something and this lack of knowledge can bring about problems.
-A young child may not know that a stove can get very hot and this ignorance could lead to a problem (a burn!).
-There might be a very hot pan or dish on the table, but we might not know it is hot.
-When we try to pass it to someone we get burned!
-A young person might try to slice some meat, but for some reason the carving knife does not seem to work (this person does not realize that the knife is upside down).
+When a person lacks knowledge about something, his ignorance can lead to problems.
+For example, a young child may not know that a stove can get very hot, and this ignorance can lead to a serious burn.
+There might be a very hot pan or dish on the table, but one person at the table might not know it is hot.
+When he tries to pass it to someone, he gets burned!
+A young person might try to slice some meat, but for some reason the carving knife does not seem to work because he does not realize that the knife is upside down.

 In the same way, your ignorance causes many problems.
-Joseph’s brothers did not know that, the man who was governor over all the land was their brother (Genesis 42:8) and because of this ignorance they ran into all kinds of problems.
-In Esther 6:6, who did wicked Haman think that the King wanted to honor? ____________________ Who did the King really want to honor (Esther 6:10)?___________________________ Because of Haman’s ignorance in the matter he created a big problem for himself!
+Joseph’s brothers did not know that the man who was governor over all the land of Egypt was their brother (Genesis 42:8).
+Because of their ignorance Jacob's sons ran into all kinds of problems.
+In Esther 6:6, who did wicked Haman think that the King wanted to honor? ____________________ Who did the King really want to honor (Esther 6:10)?___________________________ Because of Haman’s ignorance in the matter, he created a big problem for himself!

-To KNOW NOT leads to trouble or problems (see 2 Kings 17:26 and Proverbs 4:19).
+To NOT KNOW SOMETHING can lead to trouble or problems (see 2 Kings 17:26 and Proverbs 4:19).
 Does God want us to be IGNORANT (1 Corinthians 10:1 and 1 Thessalonians 4:13)?_______ Can you think, of some problems in your own life that have come because you did not know something?

-This is similar to ignorance, but it is slightly different.
-This is an ignorance that is due to my own failure.
-I did not see and sense something because I was careless and not paying attention.
-It is one thing to be given wrong directions and end up lost.
-It is another thing to be given the right directions and still end up lost because I really did not pay attention to those directions.
+This problem is similar to ignorance, but it is slightly different.
+This ignorance is due to a person's own failure to not see and sense something because he is careless and not paying attention.
+It is one thing to be given wrong directions and to end up lost.
+It is another thing to be given the right directions and to end up lost for not paying attention to those directions.

-We should know, but we do not know!
-This is like the teenager who dives into a pool that was drained the night before!
-Have you ever carried the wrong books home from school and the books you really needed were left behind in your school locker?
-Has your teacher ever announced a quiz when you were not paying attention, and then later you come to class totally unprepared?
-Have you ever placed an object down (such as a pair of glasses, a watch, a wallet, etc.) without paying attention to where you put it, and then later you cannot find it?
+This problem comes when a person should know something but he does not, such as a teenager who dives into a pool that was drained the night before!
+Have you ever carried the books home from school and then realized that the books you really needed were left behind in your school locker?
+Has your teacher ever announced a quiz when you were not paying attention, and then later you came to class totally unprepared?
+Have you ever placed an object down such as a pair of glasses, a watch, or a wallet without paying attention to where you put it and then later have not been able to find it?
 These are problems that we cause by our own carelessness and failure to see and sense as we should.

-Did Israel see and sense who their Master and Creator was (Isaiah 1:3)?______ Did Peter, James and John pay attention and see and sense what the Lord wanted them to (Matthew 26:36-46)?____ Did they get into trouble because of this?_____________
+Did Israel see and sense who their Master and Creator was (Isaiah 1:3)? ______ Did Peter, James and John pay attention and see and sense what the Lord wanted them to know (Matthew 26:36-46)? ______ Did they get into trouble because of not knowing something they should have known? __________

 Can you think of some problems in your own life that have come because you did not see and sense and pay attention as well as you should have?

 Often we create problems because we refuse to do what we should (because of neglect, indifference, ignoring our duties, stubbornness, etc ).
-These are problem that are caused by my WILL (by the choices and decisions that I make or refuse to make).
-I choose not to study for my class and I refuse to study, and I end up with a problem (a bad grade).
-I am indifferent when it comes to spiritual things and I decide not to read my Bible, not to pray, not to pay attention in church, and I end up with a problem: I’m spiritually sick and my heart is getting harder and harder.
+These are problems that are caused by my WILL (by the choices and decisions that I make or refuse to make).
+I choose not to study for my class, and I end up with a problem (a bad grade).
+I am indifferent when it comes to spiritual things, so I decide not to read my Bible, not to pray, not to pay attention in church, and I end up with a problem.
+I become spiritually sick and my heart is getting harder and harder.

 Can you think of some problems in your own life that have come because you did not do what you should have done?

 There are laws in the spiritual realm also.
-In the book of Esther, wicked Haman thought that be could destroy the Jewish people.
-But in trying to do this he was acting against a spiritual principle found in Genesis 12:3.
+In the book of Esther, when wicked Haman thought that be could destroy the Jewish people, he was acting against a spiritual principle found in Genesis 12:3.
 Did Haman end up cursed (Esther 7:10 and compare Galatians 3:13)?______ Another spiritual law is that a person cannot fight against God and win.
-Can you think of someone in the Bible who tried to do this and ended up the loser?
+Can you think of someone in the Bible who tried to fight against God and ended up the loser?

 Another spiritual principle is that OBEDIENCE results in God’s B ___________ (Deuteronomy 28:1-2) and DISOBEDIENCE results in God’s C__________________ (Deuteronomy 28:15-16).
 How did King Saul illustrate this principle in 1 Samuel chapter 15?

-Can you think of some problems in your own life that have come because you did something wrongly and contrary to certain laws or principles?
+Can you think of some problems in your own life that have come because you did something in a wrong way and contrary to certain laws or principles?

 We contact people and connect with people each and every day.
 Think about yesterday or the day before yesterday.
 What people did you make contact with and have to relate to in some way?

 I must relate to others!
 I must make contacts with other people every day.
-I am with other people who have problems and I must seek to relate to them and get along with. them.
-When I am in a store I must relate to the other shoppers and sometimes stand in a line with them.
+I am with other people who have problems, and I must seek to relate to them and get along with them.
+When I am in a store, I must relate to the other shoppers and sometimes stand in a line with them.
 I must relate to the person at the cash register, and there could be problems if she does not give me the right change or if I do not give her enough money.
 I must relate to others on the school bus and in class.
-I must relate to my teacher, and sometimes when she asks me a question in class I have a problem!
+I must relate to my teacher, and sometimes when she asks me a question in class, I have a problem!
 I must relate to parents and neighbors.
-I must relate to people I know very well and people that I hardly know at all.
+I must relate to people I know very well and people whom I hardly know at all.
 I must relate to young children and to elderly grandparents.

 How do I handle my relationships with people?
-Do I handle them rightly? wrongly?
+Do I handle them in a right or wrong way?
 Can you think of problems in your own life that have come because of relationships with people?

-Suppose you were to go to a store and try to purchase a $40.00 radio even though you only have $20.00 in your wallet (or pocketbook).
+Suppose you were to go to a store and try to purchase a forty dollar radio (or some other electrical device) even though you only have $20.00 in your wallet (or pocketbook).
 Are your resources enough?
-Would this create a problem?
+Would this lack of money create a problem?

 Did you ever try to drive a car without gas?
 Did you ever try to ride a bicycle with no air in the tires?
 Is it difficult to throw a basketball into a hoop if you do not have a basketball?

-Sometimes we simply do not have the resources that are needed to rightly handle a situation.
-Your family might be driving on the highway and suddenly the car breaks down.
+Sometimes we simply do not have the resources that are needed to handle a situation in the right way.
+Your family might be driving on the highway when suddenly the car breaks down.
 Perhaps no one in the family is able to fix it.
 You have a problem because you do not have the needed "know-how" or equipment or parts.

 There are other times when we might try to make use of the wrong resources.
-Putting orange juice in the empty gas tank will not help the car to run either.
+Putting orange juice in the empty gas tank will not help the car to run.
 Or, there might be a nut on the bicycle that needs to be tightened.
-Could you do it it you only had a hammer?
+Could you do it if you only had a hammer?

 Did the disciples think they had enough resources to feed the vast multitude (Matthew 14:16-17)? ______ What resources did King Saul think David needed to fight the giant (1 Samuel 17:38-39)? _________________________